MaxwellMensah/agentic_engineering/context_engineering/README.md

 Compression is only attempted when a chunk cannot fit naturally into the remaining budget.

 This avoids paying the latency cost of an LLM compression call for chunks that already fit.
+When needed, `gemini-2.5-flash` compresses the candidate chunk.

 ### Lost-in-the-Middle reordering